MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ## <a name="append"></a>CSimpleStringT:: Append

-`CSimpleStringT` Varolan`CSimpleStringT` bir nesneye bir nesne ekler.
+Varolan bir `CSimpleStringT` nesnesine bir `CSimpleStringT` nesnesi ekler.

 ### <a name="syntax"></a>Sözdizimi